How to Check Continuity Like a Pro: A Comprehensive Guide

 7. Use Insulated Tools

-In addition to wearing PPE, use insulated tools whenever possible.
-These tools are designed to reduce the risk of electrical shock by preventing direct contact with live conductors.
+In addition to wearing PPE, employing insulated tools is advisable whenever feasible.
+These tools are engineered to minimize the risk of electrical shock by preventing direct contact with live conductors.

 Vintage voltmeter